OVertsim/LVPV/README.md

 # LVPV
-AU p-values estimation for community detection with leading eigenvector
+*Assessing statistical support for community detection with leading eigenvector algorithm

-This code is supplementary material to the article on the *leading eigenvector* algorithm for community detection. lvpv contains functions that allow (i) to find approximately unbiased (AU) p-values of the communities found by the leading eigenvector algorithm and (ii) visualise the results as either dendrogram or binary graph.
+This program is supplementary material to the study of the leading eigenvector algorithm for community detection \[[1](https://www.pnas.org/content/103/23/8577)\]. `lvpv.r` contains functions that allow to (i) use fine-tuning procedure in the leading algorithm; (ii) create graphs from the raw data and subsequently apply the leading eigenvector algorithm; (iii) find approximately unbiased (AU) and naive bootstrap (BP) p-values for the communities found by the leading eigenvector algorithm; and (iv) visualise results as either dendrogram or binary graph.

-With this functions, from a numeric dataset a complete graph is built (via *igraph* \[[4](https://igraph.org/r/)\] package) with weights calculated from the correlation matrix of the data (see *LModularity* function from *evolQG* \[[5](https://cran.r-project.org/web/packages/evolqg/index.html)\] package for another example of such transformation).
-The leading eigenvector algorithm \[[1](https://www.pnas.org/content/103/23/8577)\] is applied, and then Shimodaira's  multiscale bootstrap \[[3](https://projecteuclid.org/euclid.aos/1107794881)\] procedure (based on the *pvclust* \[[2](https://cran.r-project.org/web/packages/pvclust/index.html)\] package implementation) is conducted to estimate the p-values of the detected modules.
+The functions use numeric dataset as an input.
+First, a complete graph is built (via *igraph* [4] package); weights are assigned from the correlation matrix, by default an exponential transformation is used: `w = exp{(max(C)-C)/sd(C)^2}` that allows to work with negative correlation coefficients, or the coefficients can be taken into power defined by parameter beta (see *LModularity* function from give in the summary*evolQG* \[[5](https://cran.r-project.org/web/packages/evolqg/index.html)\] package for another example of such transformation for `beta = 2`).
+Different options for correlation are set with method and use parameters of the *cor* function.
+Parameter `q.cut` cuts off the smaller absolute values (with diagonal excluded) of the correlation matrix at the specified level when creating a graph.
+By default, a correlation matrix with any negative values is exponentially transformed.
+The leading eigenvector algorithm is applied with (`tuning = TRUE`) or without (`tuning = FALSE`) the fine-tuning procedure described in the original article \[[1](https://www.pnas.org/content/103/23/8577)\].
+If parameter `bootstrap = TRUE`, Shimodaira's multiscale bootstrap procedure \[[3](https://projecteuclid.org/euclid.aos/1107794881)\] (adapted from the *pvclust* \[[2](https://cran.r-project.org/web/packages/pvclust/index.html)\] package implementation) is used to calculate approximately unbiased (AU) and naïve bootstrap (BP) estimations of the p-values for each of the detected modules.
+Additional features include naive bootstrap estimates for the modularity mean, standard deviation and quantiles of desired level.
+Results can be visualised as either graph (similar to the *pvclust* plot function) or as graph; both have an option (`members`) to highlight modules with certain significance level (or with lack of thereof) anf to label the elements.

-Additional feature allows to access naive bootstrap estimates for the modularity mean, standard deviation and quantiles of desired level.
+Additional features include naïve bootstrap estimates for the modularity mean, standard deviation and quantiles of desired level given in the summary.
-`tuning` option uses fine-tuning procedure in the leading eigenvector algorithm as described in the original article \[[1](https://www.pnas.org/content/103/23/8577)\].
+See code comments for other available functions parameters.

 ## Examples